Shazam6565/Trading-Algo/README.md

 This Python script provides a comprehensive approach to implementing a quantitative momentum investing strategy.
 By selecting stocks with high momentum and considering the quality of momentum, the strategy aims to construct a balanced, equal-weight portfolio of high-momentum stocks from the S&P 500, providing clear and actionable investment recommendations through a well-organized Excel output.

-# Quantitative Value Strategy Documentation
+# Quantitative Value Strategy

 ## Introduction

-This documentation outlines the Python script for a quantitative value investing strategy.
+This documentation outlines the Python script for a quantitative value-investing strategy.
 This strategy focuses on selecting the 50 stocks with the best value metrics from the S&P 500, aiming for an equal-weight portfolio of these stocks.

 ## Library Imports